mike-babb/mike-babb.github.io/_posts/2022-02-01-how-i-finished_part_2.md

 Small bursts of work, small breaks.
 It adds up!

-One pomodoro is a period of work puncuated by a small break, repeated four times.
+One pomodoro is a period of work punctuated by a small break, repeated four times.
 After the fourth round of work, one takes a longer break.

 This technique was especially helpful on the days I had trouble starting or I just didn't want to work.
 The typical recommendation is working for 25 minutes followed by a 5-10 minute break.
 In truth, working for 25 minutes (when I was tired or anxious or bored) before a break did not seem feasible.
 So, I dialed my work-period back to 12 minutes with a 3 minute break.
 At the end of the fourth round of work, I would take a 15 minute break.

 I got so much work done because of this technique.
 And that was on some days where I didn't want to work at all!
 The first round was the toughest, but it always got me going.
 I can always work for 12 minutes.
 12 MINUTES!
 That's such a short period of time.
 I can do anything for 12 minutes.
 And I did!

 And the breaks were incredibly helpful.
 I would stop working and do something else for a few minutes.
 Get a drink of water, fold a few clothes, tidy my desk, make my bed.
 It was great!
 I wrote pages of text and I organized my place.
-The breaks allowed me to channel my fidgity energy into something productive.
+The breaks allowed me to channel my fidgety energy into something productive.

-And somedays, especially after a rough start, it became a bit of a game.
+And some days, especially after a rough start, it became a bit of a game.
 How much work could I get done in 12 minutes?
 Could I put down a paragraph of coherent text in 12 minutes?
 Could I write a function that returns what I need?
 That was kind of cool.

 Most days, after a few pomodoros I found a groove, turned off the pomodoros, and kept working.
 Some days, the pomodoros helped me chanel my energy.
 Some days I was too scattered to focus and the 12-minute bursts helped me get it done.